National Institute for the Empowerment of Persons with Visual Disabilities

 National Institute for the Empowerment of Persons with Visual Disabilities (Divyangjan), Dehradun (formerly known as National Institute for the Visually Handicapped) is a premier organisation under the administrative control of Department of Empowerment of Persons with Disabilities (Divyangjan), Ministry of Social Justice and Empowerment, Government of India.
 Institute is training centre for the blind, located in an area of about 43 acres on Mussoorie-Dehradun Highway.
-It is also engaged in production of Braille literature, aids and appliances for the visually handicapped.
+It is also engaged in production of Braille literature, aids and appliances for visually disabled people.
 It also undertakes research and developmental activities ensuring emergence of disability inclusive policies, programmes and practices.
-The Institute is governed by the Management & Advisory Bodies.
+The institute is governed by the Management & Advisory Bodies.

 Organisation, aims and objectives

 The aims and objectives of the NIVH as stated in the Memorandum of Association are as follows: